aubreynortham/Project3/readme.md

 ***********************************************************

 ### User Stories:
-As a user, I want to tell a story through my pictures I want create albums of my photos
+As a user, I want to tell a story through my pictures.
+I want create albums of my photos.
-I want and access page to see all albums
+I want and access page to see all albums.
-I want to be able to add content and commentary to go with photo I want to share with family and friends so they don't have to sit through a slideshow
+I want to be able to add content and commentary to go with photo.
+I want to share with family and friends so they don't have to sit through a slideshow.